ACH Auth Rules [BETA]

 Flow 1: Selectively Approve ACH Debit Receipts

-In the first flow, we'll keep ACH Debit Receipts turned off, and selectively approve specific billers per account.
+This approach maintains the default program behavior of returning ACH Debit Receipts and approves specific billers per account.

 curl --request POST \